filterpaper/qmk_userspace/readme.md

 # Layout wrapper macros

 ## Basic layout
-Text-based key map layout (in `keymap.c` format) using JSON file is supported with the use of preprocessor wrapper macros.
-Create each layer as a C preprocessor macro, in a `layout.h` file.
-Here is an example of a "number" layer for Corne:
+Text-based key map layout (in `keymap.c` format) using JSON file is supported with the use of preprocessor macros.
+Create each layer as a C macro definition in a `layout.h` file.
+This is an example of a "number" layer for Corne:
 ```c
 #define _NUMB \
     _______, _______, KC_1,    KC_2,    KC_3,    _______,     KC_HOME, KC_PGDN, KC_PGUP, KC_END,  KC_DQUO, _______, \